 There is no need to perform any action in Scylla Manager after removing a node or datacenter from a Scylla cluster.

-If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, refer to Prometheus Target List for more information.
+If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, refer to Scylla Monitoring Stack for more information.

 If you deleted the SSH key files, they could be restored.

 From an existing node search the